Canon 6D Mark II vs Sony A7R

 - More modern: Reflects 3 years and 8 months of technical progress since the A7R launch.

-Reasons to prefer the Sony Alpha A7R:
+Arguments in favor of the Sony Alpha A7R:

 - More detail: Has more megapixels (36.2 vs 26MP), which boosts linear resolution by 18%.